Orientation International Students

 - YOU ARE NOT ALONE!!!
 There are other students at Westmont who are having similar experiences.

-Kailie is a senior at Westmont and an Art major.
+Kailie graduated with an Art major.
 She is a MK and spent the majority of her childhood living outside of Tokyo, Japan.
 The latter part of her high school years were spent in Hawaii.
 Because of her unusual background, she understands the challenges of thriving cross culturally and wants fellow international students to know that although those challenges never go away, you learn to utilize your different background and experiences to enrich the lives of others, as well as your own.

 Being an international student at a school in the US such as Westmont really has changed the way I see myself in terms of my racial and cultural identities.
 I am a ¾ Japanese - ¼ European TCK (third cultural kid) who was born and raised in Japan until the age of sixteen, spent the three remaining years of high school in Hawai’i and eventually made my way here to Santa Barbara for college.
 Because of my unusual background, I often had people ask me questions such as “Where are you from?”
 “How can you speak English?” and in extreme cases, “What are you?”
 The fact of the matter is that for most of us international students, the answers to these questions are often really complicated and long.
 Especially during Orientation week and the beginnings of each semester, I remember being so exhausted from having to repeat my answers so many times.
 I wanted people to know where I was from, my ethnic background, as well as my cultural identity but I needed to find a better time to share my side of the story.
 A joke a close friend of mine (who also shares a similar background as me) and I have is that now whenever people at Westmont ask us where we are from, we give the name of the US state that we are affiliated with; in my case, I say Hawai’i.
 We do this to eliminate the long explanation we always have to give when we say we’re from another country.
 I’m not encouraging people to cut their life stories short or lock their identities into a small box, but I think it is important to save those conversations for the people who actually want to get to know you and nurture long-lasting relationships with you.
 When I discovered the people who possessed these qualities, I knew that I found not only a group of friends that I would keep in touch with long after college, but also people who would genuinely care for and accept my identity.